-In a network where you have Windows and Linux Ubuntu operating system it is a bit difficult to share file between Ubuntu and Windows.
-The best way to share file between Ubuntu and Windows, you need to install and configure Samba as file server in Ubuntu Linux.
+In a network where you have Windows and Linux Ubuntu operating system, it is a bit difficult to share file between Ubuntu and Windows.
+The best way to share file between Ubuntu and Windows, you need to install and configure Samba as a file server in Ubuntu Linux.
 The Samba server will simply let you share files with Windows and Linux Ubuntu.

 1. Installing Samba in Ubuntu

 Samba is a free software re-implementation of the SMB/CIFS networking protocol.
 Samba provides file and print services for various Windows clients and can integrate with a Windows Server domain, either as a Domain Controller (DC) or as a domain member.
-So in this article we are using in Per-to-Per network between Windows clients and Linux Ubuntu clients.
+So in this article, we are using in Per-to-Per network between Windows clients and Linux Ubuntu clients.
 If you don’t like reading then watch the video tutorials at the end of this post.

-- To install Samba file server in Ubuntu Linux, run the terminal by pressing Ctrl+Alt+T keys to open Linux terminal command line interface.
+- To install Samba file server in Ubuntu Linux, run the terminal by pressing Ctrl+Alt+T keys to open Linux terminal command-line interface.

-Remember; your Ubuntu machine must be connected to internet.
+Remember; your Ubuntu machine must be connected to the internet.
 Because this apt-get install command will install software from Ubuntu online software repository.

 2. Share File Between Ubuntu and Windows

-- Right click the Netdata folder and click Local Network Share.
+- Right-click the Netdata folder and click Local Network Share.
 Select Share this folder.

 To allow modification to files and folder for users, select Allow others to create and delete files in this folder.
-Also select Guest access (for people without a user account) to access files from Windows without requiring user and password.
+Also, select Guest access (for people without a user account) to access files from Windows without requiring user and password.

-If you want to set a password for shared folder, you shout set a user for Samba file server with “sudo smbpasswd -a Shais” command then type the password twice.
+If you want to set a password for a shared folder, you shout set a user for Samba file server with “sudo smbpasswd -a Shais” command then type the password twice.

-3. Access Shared folders from Windows 10
+3. Access Shared Folders from Windows 10

 You can access the Linux shared folders from Windows 10 using Network section.
 To simply access the shared folders type the \\IP address\Shared folders.